marcosatti/orbum/README.md

 ## Build Instructions
 ### General Information
+The project uses the boost library as a dependency, which is configured through the boost-cmake submodule.

+Before building run the command:

+`git submodule update --init --recursive`

 CMake is used as the build system.
-Run the following command in a build subdirectory:
+Run the following commands to invoke a build:

+`mkdir build && cd build`

 `cmake ..`

-The project uses the boost library as a dependancy.
-Modify the external/CMakeLists.txt file to point to your local boost directory.

-Note: as soon as Boost-Cmake is ready for VS2017, it will be used instead.
+`make` (or equivilant)

 ## Running
 `./orbumfront`